Rise and Shine (Aswad album)

 Rise and Shine is a studio album by British reggae band Aswad, released in 1994 through Bubblin' Records.
-It peaked at number 38 on the UK Albums Chart and at number 69 on the Dutch Album Top 100.
+The album peaked at number 38 on the UK Albums Chart and at number 69 on the Dutch Album Top 100.

+Singles

-The album spawned two singles: "Shine" and "Warriors", both made it to the UK Singles Chart at No. 5 and No. 33 respectively.
+The album spawned two singles: "Shine" and "Warrior Charge", both made it to the UK Singles Chart at No. 5 and No. 33 respectively.
 Its lead single, "Shine", became the group's second biggest hit after their version of "Don't Turn Around".

+Critical reception

+Andy Gill of The Independent called Rise and Shine "a return to the group's traditional strengths after the ill-judged attempt at dancehall crossover that was Too Wicked".
+He also declared that "The overall theme of Rise and Shine is of uplift and perseverance, the classic roots-reggae consciousness recipe applied here to less positive times."

+The album was Grammy nominated for Best Reggae Album at the 37th Annual Grammy Awards.